italia/eudi-wallet-it-docs/docs/en/trust.rst

 .. note::
     The Federation Fetch endpoint MAY also publish X.509 certificates for each of the public keys of the Subordinate.
 Making the distribution of the issued X.509 certificates via a RESTful service.

-Below there is a non-normative example of an Entity Statement issued by an Accreditation Body (such as the Trust Anchor or its Intermediate) in relation to one of its Subordinates.
+Below there is a non-normative example of an Entity Statement issued by an Registration Body (such as the Trust Anchor or its Intermediate) in relation to one of its Subordinates.

 .. code-block:: text